SpenceKonde/rngBetter/README.md

 * 4-11-11 is an excellent combination - 33 clocks, both very good.
 * 4-3-7 is supposedly good, but a bit slow.
 * A 2 anywhere, or b = 15, b = 1, or c = 15 are a kiss of death.
-* a = 1 is not, surprisingly, though I think they may be worse than they look on this test.
+* a = 1 does not appear to be bad - but this test may be unreasonably kind to them.
-* But 6's are bad, and 10's are so bad that there aren't even any full length cycles.
+* Sixes are really bad.
+Tens are so bad that there aren't even any full length cycles containing a shift of 10.
+* The middle shift unusurprisingly has a great impact on the result.

 ### These are implemented in assembly, which:
 * For z = 3, 4, 5, or 6 (where z is a, b or c), assembly costs 2z-5 instruction words (1, 3, 5, 7) vs. compiler output (in these cases, the fastest path is , but reduces execution time from 5n to 2n (15, 20, 30, or 35 to 6, 8, 10, or 12 (!!!).
 A shift of 6 is the most costly either way.
 The compiler behavior here is unarguably correct and what we ask for when we say `-Os` but in a rng that is called often, we want to make the opposite tradeoff.